qcr/armer/docs/set_joint_position.rst

 Via Command Line
 -----------------
-While not entirely offical, requests to the action server can be made on the command line using tab auto-complete.
+Requests to the action server can be made on the command line using tab auto-complete.

 .. code-block:: bash